 name | arguments | returns |

-Set the concentrations of all species at once, uniformly across all bins
+Set the concentrations of all chemical species at once, uniformly across all bins

 :param conc_list: List or tuple of concentration values for each of the chemical species